rubocode/frontier.nvim/doc/design/elements.md

 experiment with colors and have that instantly show you how the the technicalities are impacted.

+> Ultimately, it comes down to taste.
+> It comes down to trying to expose yourself to the best things
+> that humans have done and then trying to bring those things
+> into what you’re doing.
+> **Steve Jobs**

 You have just increased your productivity via intelligent automation.
 Now, your tastes may differ.
 You might prefer to ask **ChatGPT** to do this for you.
 But I didn't go to school for 13 years, university